 - Do you provide logs showing how you have handled their data dating back 12 months?

-- Do you include in your response the categories of entities with which you have shared or to which you have sold their data?
+- Do you include in your response the categories of entities you have shared or to which you have sold their data?

 - Do you allow each consumer to request access to their data two times per 12-month period?